 All transitional living services shall be prior authorized through submission to the Department.
 A Medicaid Prior Authorization Request must be submitted with tentative goals and rationale of the need for intensive transitional living services.

-Transitional living services which extend beyond a duration of 180 days must be reauthorized with treatment plan justification and shall be submitted through the reconsideration process established by the Department.
+Transitional living services which extend beyond six months duration must be reauthorized with treatment plan justification and shall be submitted through the reconsideration process established by the.

 8.516.40 BEHAVIORAL PROGRAMMING

 A. DEFINITION